-From an infrastructure point of view, there is little change to how you manage containers.
-Your control over containers just happens at a higher level, giving you better control without the need to micromanage each separate container or node.
+There is little change to how you manage containers using this type of infrastructure.
+Your involvement just happens at a higher level, giving you better control without the need to micromanage each separate container or node.

 Where you run Kubernetes is up to you.
-This can be on bare metal servers, virtual machines, public cloud providers, private clouds, and hybrid cloud environments.
+This can be on bare metal servers, virtual machines (VMs), public cloud providers, private clouds, and hybrid cloud environments.
 One of Kubernetes’ key advantages is it works on many different kinds of infrastructure.

 Docker can be used as a container runtime that Kubernetes orchestrates.
-When Kubernetes schedules a pod to a node, the kubelet on that node will instruct Docker to launch the specified containers.
+When Kubernetes schedules a pod to a node, the kubelet (the service that makes sure each container is running) on that node will instruct Docker to launch the specified containers.